gaurav137/azure-cleanroom-samples/big-data/README.md

 # Publishing data
 Sensitive data that any of the parties want to bring into the collaboration is ideally encrypted in a manner that ensures the key to decrypt this data will only be released to the clean room environment.
 This encryption is optional in case a collaborator does not want to use Client Side Encryption (CSE) for their data.
 This demo showcases this approach.

-## CSE: KEK-DEK based encryption approach
+## CSE: KEK-DEK based encryption approach for Azure Storage
 The CSE samples follow an envelope encryption model for encryption of data.
 For the encryption of the data, a symmetric **_Data Encryption Key_** (**DEK**) is generated.
 An asymmetric key, called the *Key Encryption Key* (KEK), is generated subsequently to wrap the DEK.
 The wrapped DEKs are stored in a Key Vault as a secret and the KEK is imported into an MHSM/Premium Key Vault behind a secure key release (SKR) policy.
 Within the clean room, the wrapped DEK is read from the Key Vault and the KEK is retrieved from the MHSM/Premium Key Vault following the secure key release [protocol](https://learn.microsoft.com/en-us/azure/confidential-computing/skr-flow-confidential-containers-azure-container-instance).
 The DEKs are unwrapped within the cleanroom and then used to access the storage containers.

 ### Encrypt and upload data (northwind, woodgrove) <!-- omit from toc -->